 "Rotarians in one part of the globe can affect lives on the opposite side of the world.
-We have the desires and the
+We have the desires and the capabilities to give help where help is needed....

 Where there [is]...a starving child...a weeping mother - Rotary can be there.